AyushGautam5/CPP/virtual.md

 It tells the compiler:
 "Every class that derives from me must override this function."

+## Are There Any Other Types of Virtual Functions?
+Yes!

 | Type                            | Syntax                                      | Purpose                                                       |
 | ------------------------------- | ------------------------------------------- | ------------------------------------------------------------- |